kokkos/ProgrammingGuide/design.md

 ```

 The ability to provide extents statically can help significantly with compiler optimizations.
-For example, a compiler may be able to completely unroll small inner loops if the extents are known at compile time.
+For example, a compiler may be able to unroll small inner loops completely if the extents are known at compile time.
 Knowing exact counts and sizes can also help with vectorization and the optimizer's cost model.
-A typical example of this in HPC is operations on a batch of small matrices or vectors, where the length of the dimensions is dictated by a physics property or the way the system was discretized (instead of the problem size).
+A typical example of this in HPC is operations on a batch of small matrices or vectors, where the dimensions of each item is dictated by a physics property or the way the system was discretized, rather than by the problem size.
 When this sort of problem interacts with generic code, such information would be lost unless static extents can be part of the `mdspan` type itself.
 The `TinyMatrixSum` benchmark (below) provides a proxy for problems with this sort of behavior.